-“It brings IT support to edge locations where resilient infrastructure is critical, such as the implementation of a data centre at remote sites, onboard ships at sea or equipped in aircraft.
+“It brings IT support to edge locations where resilient infrastructure is critical, such as the implementation of a data center at remote sites, onboard ships at sea or equipped in aircraft.
 The VxRail D Series is an ideal solution for manufacturing, industrial, and oil and gas environments where conditions create a technical challenge or space is at a premium," Dell states.

 The VxRail E Series is a high performance computing power offering that includes 2nd generation AMD EPYC processors.
-These can support PCIe 4 and up to 64 performance cores that can be deployed at the edge or in data centres.
+These can support PCIe 4 and up to 64 performance cores that can be deployed at the edge or in data centers.

 It is available in NVMe, all-flash, or hybrid storage configurations—offers high performance in a single-socket model and is an ideal option for database, unstructured data, virtual desktop infrastructure and HPC workloads.